bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 organization resource may be determined by a combination of (for example):

 - the user's role in the organization, and if they are a custom user, their custom permissions
-- whether the user belongs to a managed service provider who manages the organization
+- whether the user belongs to a managed service provider and (in turn) that MSPs relationship to the organization
 - the user's level of access (if any) to a collection
 - the collections a vault item is associated with
 - the organization's collection management settings